FTC Notice: If you make a purchase via a link on this site, I may earn a small commission on the transaction - at no added cost to you. Thank you!

 Tea Herb Flavor Profiles

-To add a splash of color to your yard, patio or balcony - and unique flavors to your cup - plan to grow at least one flowering herb, too.
+Want to add a splash of color to your yard, patio or balcony - and unique flavors to your cup?
+Grow at least one flowering herb.

 The chart below will help you choose the best location for each herb.